-- 10. 9.1 Competitors may carry other crew during a flight, and they may perform any duties she wishes to assign to them, except to act as pilot-in-command and as specified in Section II.16. - 10.
-9.2 The total number of persons on board (including competitor) shall not exceed two (2). - 10.
+- 10. 9.1 Competitors may carry other crew during a flight, and they may perform any duties he wishes to assign to them, except to act as pilot-in-command and as specified in Section II.16. - 10.
+9.2 The total number of persons on board (including competitor) shall not exceed that noted in II.16. - 10.
 9.3 The Event is operating under a standard FAA Waiver and flight crew are required to sign 'designated flight crew' forms. - 10.
 9.4 Competitors may be required to perform a flight "solo" as specified in the Task Data.
 Penalty: the competitor will not receive a result.